Alternative assessment schedules

 How to register

-If you cannot attend your scheduled assessment for any of these reasons, please submit an AEA form as soon as possible.
-Applications close 10 business days prior to the commencement of the official assessment period.
-Check the dates of the designated assessment period on the Exams and results page.
+If you cannot attend your scheduled assessment for any of these reasons, please submit an AAS form as soon as possible.
+Applications close 10 business days prior to the commencement of the Final Assessment Period.
+Check the dates of the final assessment period on the Exams and results page.

-The University advises all students to make themselves available for the duration of all official assessment periods.
+The University advises all students to make themselves available for the duration of all final assessment periods.
 Holidays, travel plans and weddings are not valid reasons to request alternative assessment times.

-You will be allowed to sit a supplementary exam in the next Supplementary Hurdle/Special Examination period if you have been awarded an SPE (Special exam) or SAHE (Supplementary additional hurdle exam) grade.
+You will be allowed to sit a supplementary assessment in the next Supplementary Hurdle/Special Assessment period if you have been awarded an SPE (Special exam) or SAHE (Supplementary additional hurdle exam) grade.
 If you have an SPA grade, you will be given an alternative assessment by your Subject Coordinator.

-The timetable will be published 2 weeks prior to the assessment period along with a confirmation email to your student email account.
+The Supplementary/Special Assessment timetable will be published 2 weeks prior to the assessment period along with a confirmation email to your student email account.

-Any attempted exams from the main assessment period will not be marked and only the results from the special exam will count.
+Any attempted exams from the main assessment period will not be marked and only the results from the supplementary/special assessment will count.

 Seeking a review

-If your alternative exam arrangement application was unsuccessful, you may appeal the decision if you have evidence the decision was not made in accordance with the criteria set out in the Assessment Procedures - Adjustments.
+If your Alternative Assessment Schedule application was unsuccessful, you may seek a review of the decision if you have evidence the decision was not made in accordance with the criteria set out in the Assessment Procedures - Adjustments.

-You have 5 business days from the date you were advised of your unsuccessful alternative exam arrangement application to submit an appeal.
+You have 5 business days from the date you were advised of your unsuccessful Alternative Assessment Schedule application to submit your application for review.

 It is important that you submit further supporting documentation or your application will be deemed unsuccessful.

-The appeals team will assess your application and provide an outcome via your student email within 5 business days.
+The review team will assess your application and provide an outcome via your student email within 5 business days.

-- Successful Outcome (Appeal upheld): Your application is now eligible for alternative exam arrangement and an appropriate outcome will be decided by your school.
+- Successful Outcome (Review upheld): Your application is now eligible for Alternative Assessment Schedule and an appropriate outcome will be decided by your school.

-- Unsuccessful Outcome (Appeal dismissed): Your application was not successful and the original alternative exam arrangement decision is unchanged.
+- Unsuccessful Outcome (Review dismissed): Your application was not successful and the original Alternative Assessment Schedule decision is unchanged.